x/x.github.io/_posts/2016-01-02-fast-clojure.markdown

 # Conclusion

 Writing performant clojure is very possible, but it takes some thought.
-There's this constant war in the language between top-level-namespace polymorphic functions like `first` and `get` and the very real implications of reflection in the language.
+There's this constant war in the language between top-level-namespaced polymorphic functions like `first` and `get` and the very real implications of reflection in the language.
 Speeding up very tight loops requires constant vigilance, constant testing, and constant understanding of whats going on under the hood.